Sure, creative resume designs are appealing. They’re full of colors, icons and other visual elements.

-More specifically, online portfolios and interactive resumes are useful for applicants who aim to include their own movies, songs or photographs for their self-presentation.
+More specifically, online portfolios, interactive resumes and video resumes are useful for applicants who aim to include their own movies, songs or photographs for their self-presentation.

 No wonder that unique resume formats can often go a long way in distinguishing yourself from other candidates.